-Michael London, a Brooklyn boy who now has a bakery in Saratoga Springs, New York, demonstrates the correct way to make the perfect pumpernickel.
+Michael London from New York demonstrates the correct way to make the perfect pumpernickel bread recipe.

 Yield: 2 2 1/2-pound loaves